Hot Dip Galvanizing

 Zinc is more anodic than steel.

-When the two are connected in the presence of an electrolyte, the zinc becomes the anode on the corrosion cell and is slowly consumed, while the steel is the cathode and is protected.
+When the two are connected in the presence of an electrolyte, the zinc becomes the anode in the corrosion cell and is slowly consumed, while the steel is the cathode and is protected.

 The zinc in the galvanizing process provides the cathodic protection.